opencog/opencog/examples/pln/inference-control-learning/README.md

-On top of that, instead of returning a single probability we want to return a truth value, or more generally a pdf (probability density function).
+On top of that, instead of returning a single probability we want to return a truth value, or more generally a pdf (probability density function) over probabilities.
 This is essential to balance exploitation vs exploration as explained in the next subsection.

 Generally, one can do that by building a cumulative distribution function instead of a probability expectation.